apalarcon/LATTIN/README.md

 # Contact and Support

+* This code is not bug-free.
+Please report any bugs through 'Issues': https://github.com/apalarcon/LATTIN/issues

+or

+* Contact to
-- Albenis Pérez Alarcón: apalarcon1991[a]gmail.com; albenis.perez.alarcon[a]uvigo.es
+- Albenis Pérez Alarcón:
+  apalarcon1991[a]gmail.com
+  albenis.perez.alarcon[a]uvigo.es

 # LICENSE